Navaneethnanda/FractalGen/README.md

 | set 3 | -0.15 |  0.28 |  0.26 | 0.24 |   0 | 0.44 |          0.07 |
 | set 4 |  0.85 |  0.04 | -0.04 | 0.85 |   0 | 1.6  |          0.85 |

-So all the details we need to generate fractal image are values of a,b,c,d,e,f of an affine traformation in a IFS while using deterministic algorithm and probabilities in addition while using random iteration algorithm.
-We recommend users to get a good picture on working of IFSs and representations of IFSs before continuing further.
+So all the details we need to generate fractal image are values of `a`, `b`, `c`, `d`, `e`, `f` of an affine traformation in a IFS while using deterministic algorithm and probabilities in addition while using random iteration algorithm.
+We recommend users to get a good picture on working of IFS' and representations of IFSs before continuing further.

 # How to use